robodyno/robodyno/docs/commands/motor/pos.md

   -b, --bandwidth FLOAT           Bandwidth of the filter.
   -v, --traj-vel FLOAT            Trajectory velocity of the position tracking
                                   control.
-  -a, --traj-acc FLOAT            Trajectory acceleration of the position
+  --acc, --traj-acc FLOAT         Trajectory acceleration of the position
                                   tracking control.
-  -d, --traj-dec FLOAT            Trajectory deceleration of the position
+  --dec, --traj-dec FLOAT         Trajectory deceleration of the position
                                   tracking control.
   --vel-ff FLOAT                  Velocity feedforward.
   --torque-ff FLOAT               Torque feedforward.
   -a, --absolute                  Use absolute position.
   --help                          Show this message and exit.
 ```